Media

 A forgotten 1843 collection returns in a new English translation-Hackländer’s fairy tales mingle whimsy, humor, and human truth.
 Read an excerpt from “The Dwarf’s Nest.”

-Satan as Storyteller: A Journey from Paradise Lost to Modern Times
+Satan as Storyteller: From Paradise Lost to Your Kindle

-Satan as Storyteller: A Journey from Paradise Lost to Modern Times
+Satan as Storyteller: From Paradise Lost to Your Kindle

 Nosferatu: A Symphony of Horror